How To Plan Your Day: Five Time Management Principles To Help You Thrive

 Each day, I spend about five minutes towards the end of the day making a plan for the next day.
 I list out where I need to go, the meals I need to prepare, and the tasks I need to do.
 It’s a simple list that focuses my efforts during the day to make sure I spend my time doing what matters most to me.
 With a plan for the day, I can make sure that I put my big rocks into my jar before filling it with sand.

 You can learn more about these and other time management strategies in the free Take Back Your Days email challenge.
-You’ll finally be able to move past survival mode and thrive as a homeschool parent!
+You’ll finally be able to move past survival mode and thrive!